nmkhan096/ask-my-resume-rag/README.md

 1. **Retrieval Evaluation**: *How good is the context you retrieve?* --> evaluates how relevant the retrieved documents are to the question.
 2. **Generation Evaluation**: *How good are the answers?* --> evaluates the generated answer based on the retrieved context.

 > To assess the performance of both the retrieval and RAG components, I first created a ground truth set of 95 question-answer pairs.
-See evaluation/rag_evaluation.ipynb for details.

 ### 1. 🎯 Retrieval Evaluation